miramamdoh23/miramamdoh/README.md

 </div>

 **🎯 What it does:**
-Automatically generates intelligent multiple-choice questions from educational PDF documents using Gemini 2.0 Flash API
+Automatically generates intelligent multiple-choice questions from educational PDF documents using Gemini 2.0 Flash API with 90% user satisfaction

 **🔧 Built with:**
 - 🤖 Gemini 2.0 Flash API